2010 Greek truck drivers' strike

-The 2010 Greek truck driver's strike was carried out in Greece by the truck driving industry to protest against the austerity measures set out by the Greek government.
+The 2010 Greek truck drivers' strike was carried out in Greece by the truck driving industry to protest against the austerity measures set out by the Greek government.
 It began on July 26, 2010, with over thirty-three thousand Greek truck drivers going on strike, and ended on August 1, 2010.
 This campaign was part of a larger national protest against the Greek government's austerity measures, which also included raising taxes and cutting public spending.

 Background

 Greek economic downturn became apparent in 2009 due to several different reasons, including structural weaknesses within the Greek economy and repercussions of the Great Recession.
 This downturn continued into 2010, causing the Greek Parliament to pass the Economic Recovery Bill on March 5, 2010.
 An important part of these austerity measures was the decision to open up many professions that were currently closed, such as pharmacists, architects, and truck drivers.

 The Greek government developed a draft bill that would open up the truck driving industry to more competition, which would allow them to issue new licenses and revoke the industry's previous system of licensing drivers.
 Many Greek truck drivers had taken out loans to pay for their license to own and operate trucks (up to $275,000) and the new austerity measures would cause these licenses to be worthless within three years.
-There was a widespread belief that this new system was unfair, and would devalue the truck driver's initial investment.
+There was a widespread belief that this new system was unfair, and would devalue the truck drivers' initial investment.